auca/com.410/Practice_Tasks/Practice_04.md

 ## Problem #18: "if"

-Recreate the following C program in x86-64 and aarch64 assembly manually.
+Analyze the structured constructs of the C program below with r2 reverse engineering tool.
+Focus on how the `if` construct is implemented.

 ```C
 #include <stdio.h>